seqan/seqan3/doc/tutorial/sequence_file/index.md

 Again we want to point out the convenient advantage of modelling files as ranges.
 The seqan3::sequence_file_input models std::ranges::input_range and in the "reading a file" section you already saw a few examples of how to pipe a view onto such a range.
-The output files model std::ranges::output_range and with that we can use ranges algorithm like std::ranges::move to "move" records from input to output files.
+The output files model std::ranges::output_range.
+This allows us to use ranges algorithms like std::ranges::move to "move" records from input to output files.

 \cond DEV